 hamburger

-Updated on: February 17th, 2023
+Updated on: November 14th, 2023

 Subsidiary Alliance was regarded as an agreement between Indian princely states and the East India Company of British under which the kingdoms of India lost their superiority to the British.
 It is understood as a major policy that caused the establishment of the Empire of British in the Indian nation.
 The subsidiary alliance is an important topic for the upcoming exam.

 The Governor-General of India, Lord Wellesley, pioneered the term Subsidiary alliance during his rule between 1798 to 1805.
 However, Marquis Dupleix, a French Governor-General, first used the term.
 The first monarch to join a subsidiary alliance after the War of Buxar was Nawab of Awadh.
-Nevertheless, the first to acquire a well-formed subsidiary alliance was the Nizam of state Hyderabad.
+Nevertheless, the first to acquire a well-formed subsidiary alliance was the Nizam of State Hyderabad.

 What is Subsidiary Alliance?